 That evening we all got cleaned up and headed out to what for most, is the most exciting part of Lamb Jam.
 There is just something about visiting “where the magic happens” that makes you appreciate why you collect this brand.
 An unmarked building in Dallas that has gone through severe renovations since last year’s Lamb Jam was looking better than ever.
-A much smaller building than most would ever assume was quickly packed with all 40 of us Lamb heads scurrying all throughout the shop.
+A much smaller building than most would ever assume, quickly filled with all 40 of us Lamb heads scurrying throughout the shop.

 Walking through the door, you could hear the HAAS machines running.

-Tyson was in the back navigating one of his machines that were churning out Lamb Jam ball markers that we would all soon be stamping to our own liking.
-This is why shop time with the Lamb team is so special to me.
+Tyson was in the back navigating one of his machines that were churning out Lamb Jam ball markers that we would all soon be stamping to our liking.
+These interactions are why shop time with the Lamb team is so special to me.
 Tyson has stamping and finishing stations set up (with his guidance) for everyone to take a stab at creating something unique.
-The very same shop in which he makes his living, he opens up to his customers and friends, to experience what it feels like to create something you are proud of.
+The very same shop in which he makes his living, he opens up to his customers and friends, to experience what it feels like to create something.

-This as a whole was probably one of the best days.
+Activity day as a whole was probably one of the best days.
 It ended up including something for everyone.
 We had three total activities planned, which turned into 4 when Tyson rented out a local muni for the group to play night golf.
 The day began with a chiropractors dream, Whirly Ball.
 For most, this was their first time playing Whirly Ball, and it was unbelievably fun.
-For those of you who haven’t played, think go carts mixed with lacrosse.
+For those of you who haven’t played, think gocarts mixed with lacrosse.

-We had the facility rented out to just us, and we bounced in between two whirly ball courts if that’s what they are called?
+We had the facility rented out to just us, and we bounced in between two whirly ball courts?
 Everyone got a chance to mix it up and play with different teams, and it got extremely competitive.
-At one point, the groups’ long driver, got so excited to reach up for a ball that was passed his way, his force pulled the carts entire body off of the frame.
+At one point, the groups’ long driver, got so excited to reach up for a ball that came his way, his force pulled the carts entire body off of the frame.
 It was hilarious!

-Having a couple of hours to kill before dinner, the group migrated over to Top Golf and a putt-putt course near our next destination.
-Half of the group decided to hang at Top Golf.
-While the other half decided to go low at the local putt-putt track.
+With a couple of hours to kill before dinner, the group migrated over to Topgolf and a putt-putt course near our next destination.
+Half of the group decided to hang at Topgolf., while the other half decided to go low at the local putt-putt track.
 I was one of the putt-putt fellas, and it was probably a course record for most expensive equipment ever brought to a putt-putt course in the history of ever.
 We all had our Lamb Crafted sticks out there trying to roll aces.

 Dinner at the Holmes residence got the group ready for its muni madness excursions that would take place later in the evening.
-The Holmes residence is always a treat, being that the entire backyard is a chipping and putting green.
-After a fantastic catered meal, the Lamb group headed to the backyard for the annual chipping and putting contest.
-It looked like the PGA show in the backyard with everyone’s putters lined up for viewing pleasure.
+The Holmes residence is always a treat.
+The entire backyard is a chipping and putting green.
+After a fantastic catered meal, the Lamb group headed out back for the annual chipping and putting contest.
+It looked like the PGA show with everyone’s putters lined up for viewing pleasure.

 Departing Lamb Jam

 For so many of the guests that traveled to the event, this is one of the only vacations they get to take all year.
 And to have a thoroughly planned agenda filled with fun activities with all your friends, it doesn’t get much better.
-Throw a cherry on top for the photographer that was added so everyone could look back and have a way to document such a fantastic trip, and you’ve got another successful Lamb Jam in the books.
+Throw a cherry on top for the photographer to document such a fantastic trip, and you’ve got another successful Lamb Jam in the books.

 Tyson Lamb is in a league of his own when it comes to customization of timeless designs.
 It is no doubt that in a few short years he has climbed to one of the highest demand products in the golf industry.
 His ever-increasing following is earning his stripes in credibility and leaving many looking for the next opportunity to dive into his brand.
-This year Tyson looks to put more products in the hands of his new and existing customers.
-As you can imagine, a team of 6 people trying to fill the demands of thousands of customers who want something new on a monthly basis is no easy task, but he has shared some big picture visions to help combat the supply and demand needs the brand is currently embracing.
+This year Tyson plans to put more products in the hands of his new and existing customers.
+As you can imagine, a team of 6 people trying to fill the demands of thousands of customers who want something new every month is no easy task, but he has shared some big picture visions to help combat the supply and demand needs the brand is currently embracing.